 Although you don’t need to track or count every single thing that is going into your body, it’s still important to be aware of what you’re eating to get the right amount of macronutrients for runners to help fuel your training.

-Macronutrients are classified as carbohydrates, protein, anda fat.
+Macronutrients are classified as carbohydrates, protein, and fat.
 As a runner your primary focus is going to be on carbohydrates.
 Carbs are the body’s main energy source.

 When you eat carbohydrates, they get stored in your muscle and liver as glycogen to be used for energy when running.
 It’s important to keep these glycogen stores from being depleted so you can stay energized throughout your training.

-To ensure you’re getting enough for distance running nutrition, aim to have 45-65% of your calories from carbohydrates.
+To ensure you’re getting enough for distance running nutrition, aim to have 45-65% of your calories from carbohydrates, like we discuss with the athletes plate method.

 This looks like filling ⅓-½ of your plate with carbohydrates at meal times and including them in your snacks throughout the day.